mike-anoymass/pamseu-fmis-online/README.md

-# pamseu-fmis-onlinea desktop offline fmis for driving schools in malawi
+# pamseu-fmis-online desktop fmis with an online database for driving schools in malawi

 This application
 	-is JavaFX desktop app developed in Java 8